 Criminal incidents or serious ASB

 Some ASB may be classed as a criminal offence.
-Please report directly these to the police, especially if you believe your welfare is at risk.
+Please report directly these to the police, especially if you believe your, or another person's, welfare is at risk.

 Some examples of these are:

 - vehicle nuisance such as revving car engines, racing, wheel spinning and loud music from the vehicle